1. Provide representative sample

 Very careful post op

-- pathological fracture changes outcome
+- pathological fracture can change outcome

 Team approach